Asynchronous Data Pipeline Architecture for HD Mapping & Spatial Processing

 Four decoupled, independently scalable stages with a geometric quality gate before storage:

-Raw telemetry streams from LiDAR, radar, and camera arrays arrive via UDP multicast, TCP sockets, or ROS 2 DDS bridges.
-The ingestion layer must immediately reconcile hardware clocks before any downstream spatial operation begins.
-Clock skew between vehicle ECUs and sensor controllers introduces geometric artifacts that compound during multi-modal fusion.
-Implementing a lightweight temporal normalization service that applies hardware latency compensation, interpolates dropped packets, and enforces monotonic sequence ordering is mandatory.
-This process directly interfaces with LiDAR and Camera Temporal Synchronization, where IEEE 1588 PTP drift correction and hardware trigger alignment enforce sub-millisecond coherence across modalities.
+Raw telemetry from LiDAR, radar, and camera arrays arrives via UDP multicast, TCP sockets, or ROS 2 DDS bridges.
+The ingestion layer must reconcile hardware clocks before any spatial operation begins: clock skew between vehicle ECUs and sensor controllers introduces geometric artifacts that compound during multi-modal fusion.
+A lightweight temporal normalization service applies hardware-latency compensation, interpolates dropped packets, enforces monotonic sequence ordering, and deduplicates by content hash.
+The constraint is explicit — frames must land within ±5 ms of the reference clock or be quarantined.
+This stage feeds directly into LiDAR and camera temporal synchronization, where IEEE 1588 PTP drift correction and hardware-trigger alignment enforce sub-millisecond coherence across modalities.

 import asyncio